Questions And Answers

 home | about | officers | members | topsix | dates | results | links

 The Bryan Bass Club formed in 1972.
 The club has a legendary history of bass tournament competition in the state of Texas.
-Sam Fling, our tournament director, is an original member.
+Sam Fling, who has led the club and acted as our tournament director for many years, is an original member, and now recognized as a lifetime member.

 How do I join the Bryan Bass Club?